-Ninety miles north of NYC, the Hudson River Valley town of Kingston, NY is situated at the base of the Catskill Mountains on the Rondout Creek.
-As the original capital city of New York, it’s loaded with history and incredible architecture — plus, a very vibrant art community.
+Ninety miles north of NYC, the Hudson River Valley town of Kingston, NY sits at the base of the Catskill Mountains on the Rondout Creek.

 Wall St in Uptown Kingston, NY is lined with boutique shops, galleries and restaurants.